How AgentQL Works

 • Data extraction (Scraping): Extracting data from web pages using natural language instructions.

 • Web elements lookup: Leveraging natural language queries to locate web page elements (e.g., buttons, forms).
-Can be very useful for web automation and E2E testing applications
+Can be very useful for web automation and E2E testing suites

-Each use case has its own set of challenges and requirements, which are addressed by AgentQL's underlying technology.
+Each use case has its own set of challenges and requirements, which AgentQL's underlying technology addresses.

 Input sources